1. What is source plasma?

-Stricter regulations such as thorough donor eligibility criteria and testing requirements were made effective to address the compromised blood system in Canada in response to the Krever Commission.
+Stricter regulations such as thorough donor selection criteria and testing requirements were made effective to address the compromised blood system in Canada in response to the Krever Commission.
 Furthermore advancements such as viral DNA and RNA testing or NAT testing minimize the viral window period allowing earlier detection of reactive donors.
 Advancements in manufacturing technology such as validated viral inactivation and filtration steps. make the plasma protein products one of the safest and effective treatment modalities.

 As a result there has not been a single case of HIV, Hepatitis B and Hepatitis C transmission in patients receiving plasma protein products since the last 25 years, despite the fact that most of the plasma donors were paid.